-A SLFA or school staff member (including work experience or vocational placement) or contractor, who receives a report of inappropriate behaviour must report it to the School Principal.
-Where the School Principal is the subject of the report of inappropriate behaviour, the staff member must inform a member of the school's governing body (i.e. the SLFA Board of Directors) by emailing the SLFA Board Chairman at chairman@slfa.edu.au
+A SLFA or school staff member (including work experience or vocational placements or contractors), who receive a report of inappropriate behaviour must report it to the School Principal / Head of Campus.

+Where the School Principal / Head of Campus is the subject of the report of inappropriate behaviour, the staff member must inform a member of the school's governing body (i.e. the SLFA Board of Directors) by emailing the SLFA Board Chairman at chairman@slfa.edu.au